eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### DevOps

-It is a set of practices that combines software development and IT operations.
+A set of practices that combines software development and IT operations.
 Its goal is to shorten the life cycle of systems development and provide continuous delivery with high-quality software.

 * * *

-### DFuse
+### dfuse

-It is a platform to train dapp developers with capabilities to create modern blockchain applications with fast and fluid interfaces that provide exceptional user experiences.
+A platform to train dapp developers with capabilities to create modern blockchain applications with fast and fluid interfaces that provide exceptional user experiences.

 * * *

 ### Docker

-It is a set of platform as a service products that uses virtualization at the operating system level to deliver software in packages called containers.
+A set of platform as a service products that uses virtualization at the operating system level to deliver software in packages called containers.
 Containers are isolated from each other and bundle their own software, libraries, and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single core operating system, therefore using fewer resources than virtual machines.

 * * *

 ### DPoS

-It is a consensus algorithm developed to secure a blockchain, this by ensuring the representation of transactions within it.
+A consensus algorithm developed to secure a blockchain, this by ensuring the representation of transactions within it.
 DPoS is designed as a technology-based implementation of democracy, using voting and election processes to protect blockchain from centralization and malicious use.

 * * *